visit-dav/visit/src/doc/python_scripting/functions.rst

 return type : dictionary
     Flatten returns a dictionary that contains different keys depending on the data.
-If the output contains node centered data then there will be 'nodeColumnNames' and 'nodeTable' entries.
-If the output contains zone centered data then there will be 'zoneColumnNames' and 'zoneTable' entries.
+If the output contains node-centered data then there will be 'nodeColumnNames' and 'nodeTable' entries.
+If the output contains zone-centered data then there will be 'zoneColumnNames' and 'zoneTable' entries.
 If the query results in no output data, then an empty dictionary is returned.
 The 'Table' entries are compatible with numpy via the 'numpy.asarray()' function.